Invest Gulf Free shortlist

 Sports City matches or exceeds JVC on gross yield while running lower service charges (AED 12–18 vs AED 14–20 per sq ft).
 JVC has deeper secondary market liquidity and broader tenant demand from proximity to Marina and SZR.
 Sports City has a more specialised tenant base — sports industry, Motor City workers, Victory Heights residents.
 Net yield is comparable; JVC wins on exit liquidity.

 Tenants include sports coaches, fitness professionals, staff at Dubai International Stadium and Hamdan Sports Complex, and mid-income professionals working in Motor City and along Emirates Road.
-Pakistani buyers (5–7% of foreign transactions) favour mid-market communities including Sports City per knowledge base data.
+Pakistani buyers (5–7% of foreign transactions) favour mid-market communities including Sports City based on current market notes data.
 Long-term Ejari tenancies dominate — STR demand is limited due to distance from tourist zones.

 Risks include lower capital appreciation than prime communities, thinner resale market with longer exit timelines, and limited STR upside.
 Vacancy for supply-heavy mid-market areas runs 8–12% citywide — Sports City can sit at the upper end during heavy handover periods.
 Verify building-specific service charges on Mollak; some Victory Heights and canal-adjacent towers run above community average.